Phrogz/PerfectGRUIndoorSchedule/README.md

 ## Fairness in Early/Late Games

-In our league, some players get surly if they always have the early games, because they have difficulty leaving work and fighting traffic to arrive in time.
+In our league, some players get cranky if they always have the early games, because they have difficulty leaving work and fighting traffic to arrive in time.
 Other players get surly if they always have to play until the latest time slots.
 Minimizing this and making it fair is the first goal.